 Learn how to secure your WordPress website by using a FREE plugin called iThemes Security.
 In fact, I use it on all of my and my client websites! 👇🏻👇🏻👇🏻 Start here 👇🏻👇🏻👇🏻

 Do you want to support my channel?
-Leave a like or buy Divi with 20% discount via the link below.
+Leave a like or buy Divi / Elementor Pro with 10% discount via the link below.
 That will help me enormously to create these free videos for you and keep going!

 I want you to succeed with your website, so lets get started.

 Hey guys what’s up?
 You don’t want to get hacked, so let’s get started by securing your WordPress website.